ABOUT CPS USA

 Center for Peace and Spirituality USA, as is apparent from its name, is an organization, which aims to promote and reinforce the culture of peace.
 Non-profit and non-political in nature, it is engaged in promoting peace and spirituality through inter-faith efforts.
 Drawing inspiration from the Quran, the preserved word of God, and the Sunnah, the sayings and actions of the Prophet Muhammad, CPS USA seeks to share the spiritual principles of Islam with the world.
 A faith-based on peace, tolerance, and coexistence.

-CPS USA drives its values from and is the official US representative of Maulana Wahiduddin Khan, an Islamic scholar who has adopted peace, spirituality, and inter-faith harmony as the mission of his life.
+CPS USA drives its values from and is the official US representative of Maulana Wahiduddin Khan, an Islamic scholar who adopted peace, spirituality, and inter-faith harmony as the mission of his life.

 Quran distribution to Non-Muslims here in America.
 We send thousands of free Quran with supporting materials and books to individuals, inmates in prisons and detention centers, patients in hospitals and nursing homes, interfaith events, chaplain offices, Universities, libraries, and distribute free Quran in Book Fairs.